Miscellany

 I am a member of Heterodox Academy which aims to "improve the quality of research and education in universities by increasing viewpoint diversity, mutual understanding, and constructive disagreement."
 (I follow John Stuart Mill and Justice Brandeis on the importance of engagement and discussion).
 I am also a member of American Association of University Professors (AAUP), and the Faculty Network of the Foundation for Individual Rights in Education (FIRE), whose mission is to defend and sustain the individual rights of students and faculty members at America's colleges and universities.

-The people whose work has inspired me include my parents and my wife, the Wright Brothers, Käthe Kollwitz, Alan Turing, Thomas Paine, Jack Edmonds, Jackie Robinson, John Wooden, Charlie Chaplin, Julian Simon, Jaime Escalante, John Coltrane, Woody Allen, Bill Russell, Laszlo Lovasz, Linus Pauling, James Randi, Ludwig Wittgenstein, Bertrand Russell, Paul Erdos, Milton Friedman, Noam Chomsky, Nels Cline, Louis Armstrong, Krzysztof Kieslowski, Edward Snowden, Alan Sokal, Martin Gardner, Socrates, and George Orwell.
+The people whose work has inspired me include my parents and my wife, the Wright Brothers, Käthe Kollwitz, Alan Turing, Thomas Paine, Jack Edmonds, Jackie Robinson, John Wooden, Charlie Chaplin, Julian Simon, Jaime Escalante, John Coltrane, Woody Allen, Bill Russell, Laszlo Lovasz, Katalin Kariko, Linus Pauling, James Randi, Ludwig Wittgenstein, Bertrand Russell, Paul Erdos, Milton Friedman, Robert Caro, Noam Chomsky, Nels Cline, Louis Armstrong, Krzysztof Kieslowski, Edward Snowden, Alan Sokal, Martin Gardner, Socrates, and George Orwell.

 Be a punk, question authorities, think for yourself, put yourself out there, and give it your all.
 Stop watching TV.
 Be active.
 Do stuff.
 "Start your own band.
 Write your own book.
 Paint your own picture!"